symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :end-before: /* end block 01 */

-2. Define a modify multisig account transaction to increase the ``minAprovalDelta`` in one unit.
+2. Define a MultisigAccountModificationTransaction to increase the ``minAprovalDelta`` in one unit.

 .. example-code::